How To Tell A Real COVID-19 Contact Tracer's Call From A Scammer's

 Be concerned if you get an initial text asking you to click on a link, which might be spam and could download software onto your phone, the Federal Trade Commission warns.

 "Unlike a legitimate text message from a health department, which only wants to let you know they'll be calling, this message includes a link to click," the FTC says.
-And contact tracers in most regions do not ask your immigration or financial status, either.
+And contact tracers in most regions do not ask your immigration or financial status.

 Another clear red flag: being asked for your Social Security number.
 Don't ever divulge that.
-And beware any caller who gives you names of the COVID-19 patients they say led them to you — that's a sign of a scammer.
+And beware of any caller who gives you names of the COVID-19 patients they say led them to you — that's a sign of a scammer.

 "An authorized contact tracer will not disclose the identity of the person who tested positive and is the starting place for that tracing effort," the Wisconsin attorney general's office notes in a recent statement outlining ways consumers can spot and protect themselves from such scams.